EXCLUSIVE-Deep-sea mining rules to be fast-tracked in push from Nauru -source

 Some scientists and environmentalists have called for a ban on the practice, saying too little is known about deep-sea ecosystems and mining could wipe out as-yet undiscovered species.
 Alphabet Inc's GOOGL.O Google and BMW BMWG.DE have called for a moratorium on the practice. [nL8N2E055N]

-The Metals Company has argued that seabed mining will be more sustainable than mining on land.
+The Metals Co has argued that seabed mining will be more sustainable than mining on land, producing less waste and fewer carbon dioxide emissions.

-The ISA has not yet received any request to trigger the two-year rule, a spokesperson for the agency said on Friday.

-The ISA has drawn up regulations on exploration, but has yet to establish the rules for exploitation needed for seabed mining.

-Based in Vancouver, The Metals Company has said it aims to start mining in 2024 and that it expects exploitation regulations to be approved within the next two years.
+Based in Vancouver, The Metals Co has said it aims to start mining in 2024 and expects exploitation regulations to be approved within the next two years.
 In regulatory filings, the company raised the possibility that an ISA member state might trigger the rule.

 The company did not immediately return a request for comment.